marcosogg/vmpplus-hdip-final-project/implementation-steps.md

 # Git Workflow Integration

 To ensure proper version control throughout the project, we'll follow the Git Flow principles outlined in the Git Flow Plan.
-This section provides instructions on how to integrate Git commits with our implementation steps.
+This section provides detailed instructions on how to integrate Git commits with our implementation steps, using PowerShell for all commands.

 ## Initial Repository Setup